-THEM Students - Daniel Moore (danielmoore@ufl.edu)
+THEM Students - Paul Higgerson (phiggerson@ufl.edu)

 5. Submit a professional electronic photograph (this item can be submitted as a separate file from the rest of the packet).

 Be sure to submit the completed clearance form on Canvas.
 Your adviser will not submit this document for you.